How do we use the normal distribution and z-scores to compute probabilities and compare observations?

 What this dot point is asking

-NESA wants you to standardise normally distributed data using z-scores, apply the -- empirical rule, find probabilities and percentiles using the standard normal, and interpret z-scores when comparing observations from different distributions.
+NESA wants you to standardise normally distributed data using z-scores, apply the -- empirical rule, find probabilities as areas under the bell curve, and find percentiles using the standard normal.
+You also need to interpret z-scores when comparing observations from different distributions.
+The single idea that ties it all together is that a probability for a normal variable is an area under its curve, and standardising lets you read every such area off one fixed curve, the standard normal.

 The answer